jpcima/ADLplug/README.md

 - English translation of the user manual by Bruce Sutherland
 - modified KSL editing behavior to make it linear with regards to attenuation
+- added a build option to link with system-wide libfmt

 **1.0.1**